-The BPB executes its work agenda through task forces which currently are: Taxonomy Architecture Guidance Task Force and Implementation Guidance Task Force.
+The BPB executes its work agenda through task forces which currently are: Taxonomy Design Working Group and the Entity Specific Disclosures Task Force.

 For information on how to get involved with the BPB or the BPB Task Forces please visit Get Involved.